-Password strength meters are used quite often nowadays as a way to judge how secure your password is.
-You’ll find these meters when you’re creating a password for a new online login, where some websites won’t even let you sign up if what you type is too weak.
+Password strength meters are used quite often nowadays as a way to judge how secure your online login is.
+You’ll find these meters when you’re creating a new online login, where some websites won’t even let you sign up if the password is considered too weak.
 But how effective are these password meters?
 The truth is, they’re flawed…and here’s what you need to know.

-For the time being, passwords are still the primary defense that is protecting your important online accounts from attacks.
+For the time being, passwords are still the primary defense any attacks against your online accounts.

 The stronger your password, the stronger your defense.

-So when you’re creating a new password and a password strength meter tells you that it’s “strong”, the assumption you make is that your online security is, in effect, strong.
-Right?
+So when you’re creating a new online account and a password strength meter tells you that it’s “strong”, the assumption you make is that your online security is, in effect, strong.

-Below I’m going to walk you through exactly what makes them flawed, what this means for you, and how you can best respond.
+Below I’m going to walk you through exactly what makes these meters flawed, what this means for you, and how you can best respond.

 They usually look something like this:

-As you create the new account, you’ll be asked to create a password (and then confirm the password).
+As you create the new account, you’ll be asked to create a username and passcode (and then confirm the password).

 A strength meter will show up telling you whether what you type is “very weak”, “weak”, “strong” or “very strong”.